-- Always come to class with your Clicker and extra batteries. - Check the answer submission confirmation LCD screen to ensure you are submitting your desired response.
+- Always come to class with your Clicker and extra batteries. - Make sure your Clicker is set to the correct channel before the presentation. - Change Clicker channels by pressing the Ch button channel number the Ch button. - Check the answer submission confirmation LCD screen to ensure you are submitting your desired response. - If your Clicker is replaced, notify your instructor and re-register it in Blackboard.